 ESL Mobile Banking (not a neobank really)

-ESL Mobile Banking belongs to ESL Federal Credit Union, which is headquartered in the US, and definitely has the most ‘bank-uese’ name compared to other banks in this shortlist.
+ESL Mobile Banking belongs to ESL Federal Credit Union, which is headquartered in the US.
 ESL is a very strict and formal mobile banking experience from a strict and formal US banking ecosystem.
 It provides “Access and use of mobile banking to check accounts, transfer money, or manage your personal information.”

 Basically, Mobile Banking is simply a mobile addition to the ESL infrastructure and not a neobank, so it shouldn’t be on this list.
 However, the ESL mobile is a bright example of the traditional banking giant that tries to go digital.
 ESL Mobile Banking is worth your attention.